 Ontario cancels final exams for high school students due to COVID-19 pandemic

-Am empty teacher's desk is pictured at the front of a empty classroom at Mcgee Secondary school in Vancouver on Sept.
+FILE - AN empty teacher's desk is pictured at the front of a empty classroom at Mcgee Secondary school in Vancouver on Sept.
 5, 2014.
 (Jonathan Hayward/The Canadian Press)

 OTTAWA -- High school students in Ottawa and across Ontario don’t have to worry about studying for final exams this year.